 Ethan Saylor lived his life to the fullest.
 Whether it was rocking out to music, working with law enforcement or playing the guitar, when Ethan wanted to do something, nothing was going to stop him.

-Each year at the Buddy Walk® on Washington, NDSS awards a $500 scholarship to an individual who embodies the same energy that Ethan carried with him.
+Each year, NDSS awards a $500 scholarship to an individual who embodies the same energy that Ethan carried with him.
 The scholarship is designed to help give individuals with Down syndrome a way to pursue their own quests, regardless of any perceived limitations.
 This award will be given annually to those who display the same drive and determination to pursue their dreams.

 “Nothing is as important as passion.
 No matter what you want to do with your life, be passionate.” -Jon Bon Jovi